mohitrajjha111/pglife-website/README.md

 # pglife-website
-This is just a project from internshala that i made to learn the concepts.
+This is just a project from internshala that i made to learn the concepts and tried to apply.